Framed motives of relative motivic spheres: The linear framed presheaf

 \begin{proof}[Proof of Theorem~\ref{p:main}] The theorem is implied by Definitions~\ref{def:ZF_qf}, \ref{def:F_m_and_F_m_qf} and Corollary~\ref{cor:pushout}. \end{proof}

 We refer the reader to~\cite{GP2} for the definition of quasi-stability of framed presheaves.

-\begin{lemma} Let $k$ be an infinite perfect field of characteristic different from 2 (respectively of any characteristic).
-Let $A$ and $B$ be linear framed presheaves such that the cohomology presheaves of the complexes $C_*(A)$ and $C_*(B)$ are quasi-stable (respectively cohomology presheaves are quasi-stable presheaves of $\bb Z[1/2]$-modules).
+\begin{lemma} Let $k$ be an infinite perfect field.
+Let $A$ and $B$ be linear framed presheaves such that the cohomology presheaves of the complexes $C_*(A)$ and $C_*(B)$ are quasi-stable.
 Let $\alpha: A\to B$ be a morphism of linear framed presheaves, which is an isomorphism locally in the Nisnevich topology.
 Then the morphism

 is a quasi-isomorphism locally in the Nisnevich topology. \end{lemma}